MeryemCiftciAly/analyst-journal/README.md

-# analyst-journal
+##Analyst Journal: Meryem Çiftçi’s Data Analysis Portfolio

-Analyst Journal: Meryem Çiftçi’s Data Analysis Portfolio Welcome to My Data-Driven Journey
+Welcome to My Data-Driven Journey
 Welcome to Analyst Journal, a portfolio where I document my path as an emerging data analyst.
 Here, I showcase my projects, tools, and techniques as I explore real-world problems through data analysis.
 From sales forecasting to environmental insights, I aim to turn data into stories that inspire decisions and change.